 When the time came, the research team called each telco’s customer support center and applied a similar procedure.

-The idea was that the attacker calls a telco’s support center to request a SIM card change, but intentionally provides a wrong PIN and account owner details.
+The idea was that the acker calls a telco’s support center to request a SIM card change, but intentionally provides a wrong PIN and account owner details.

 “When providing incorrect answers to personal questions such as date of birth or billing ZIP code, [research assistants] would explain that they had been careless at signup, possibly having provided incorrect information, and could not recall the information they had used,” researchers said, explaining the motives they provided to call center staff.

 At this point, after failing the first two authentication mechanisms (PIN and account owner details), telco call center operators are required, based on their procedures, to move to a third mechanism during which they ask the account owner to provide details about the last two recently made calls.

 The research team says that an attacker could trick a victim into placing calls to specific numbers.
 For example, a scenario of “you won a prize; call here; sorry, wrong number; call here instead.”